Packet Latency of Deterministic Broadcasting in Adversarial Multiple Access Channels

-We explore algorithmic paradigms useful for deterministic distributed broadcasting with dynamic continuous packet injection.
-This is done not that much in order to compare deterministic algorithms to randomized solutions but rather as an algorithmic problem interesting in its own sake.
-The goal is to investigate worst-case bounds on packet latency and queue size achievable by deterministic solutions to dynamic broadcasting.
-It is supported by a model of continuous packet injection without any stochastic assumptions about how packets are generated and where and when they are injected.
-This model of adversarial queueing is an alternative to models of stochastic packet injection.
-It has proved useful in studying dynamic communication with only minimal constraints on how traffic is generated.
+This paper addresses the efficiency of deterministic broadcast algorithms for dynamic traffic demands.
+Performance of algorithms is measured by packet delay and the number of queued packets pending transmission, while packet injection is constrained by formal adversarial models.
+Studying algorithmic paradigms useful for deterministic distributed broadcasting, for dynamic packet injection, is a topic interesting in its own sake.
+We do this in a model of continuous packet injection without any stochastic assumptions about how packets are generated and where and when they are injected.
+This model, known as adversarial queueing, is an alternative to representing packet generation by stochastic constraints.
+Adversarial queuing has proved useful in providing frameworks to study dynamic communication while imposing only minimal constraints on traffic generation.
+It is an important benefit of adversarial queuing to provide a methodology to assess the performance of deterministic algorithms by worst-case bounds, with respect to suitable metrics.

-There are numerous reasons why the traditional approach to broadcasting by employing randomization has been considered as essentially the only viable one.
-The methodological underpinnings of key performance metrics, like queue size and latency, have normally been studied with stochastic assumptions in mind.
-The methodology of simulations has been geared towards models of regular data injection defined by simple stochastic constraints.
-Most importantly, in real-world applications, most stations stay idle for most of the time, so that periods of inactivity are interspersed with unexpected bursts of activity by stations in unpredictable configurations.
-The success of Ethernet, as a real-world implementation of local area networks, has confirmed that randomization works very well in practice.